patrick95350/opendata/07-Government-Regulation.md

 *	Contract with a small business reseller to buy, build and/or host a custom site:
   *Uses vendors listed on the Department of General Services’ California Multiple Award Schedule (CMAS) *Prices for services and vendors are the same as on the federal General Services Administration list *Typically purchasing (or subscribing to) a ready-made solution with customization options.
-One way to do this is through the state’s (Software Licensing Program)[http://www.dgs.ca.gov/pd/Programs/Leveraged/SLP.aspx] .
+One way to do this is through the state’s [Software Licensing Program](http://www.dgs.ca.gov/pd/Programs/Leveraged/SLP.aspx).
 The Program allows Agencies to purchase software through existing contracts that have already been negotiated with authorized participating resellers.
 *	Issue a competitive Request for Proposal
   *Access to largest number of potential vendors *Time-intensive